Cathy347Le/made-from-scratch/notes.md

 - Add axios
   - With error handling, you should use .then and .catch
   - If using fetch, then you should use error and isLoaded as useState
-  - If using isLoaded, make sure to update the return function `isLoaded && isLoaded`
+  - If using isLoaded, make sure to update the return function
 - Setup HomeContent with useState and useEffect
   - Setup proxy since backend is on a different port (aka 5000)
   - console.log products first before doing setProducts